Do you need a technical translation

 Through my calculation method, I calculate a fixed price, as well as a delivery date.

-You always get an individual price tailored to your job because I do not think it is appropriate with fixed prices per word, as there is a massive difference between each translation job.
-Among other things, the amount of time a job takes is affected by how many words it contains and whether it is only about one subject or a more comprehensive text, where I have to familiarise myself with several subtopics, each with its own categories of words.
-So, with an individual price, you are sure that you are not paying more than you need to.
+You always receive an individual price tailored to your task because I do not think it is appropriate with fixed prices per word as each translation job can vary greatly.
+Among other things, the necessary time consumption for handling a job is affected by the total number of words and whether the content of the text is technically heavy and complex.
+So, with an individual price, you are sure that you are not paying more than you require.

 3

-When you agree to the price, delivery time and terms of business, please send your glossary if you have one.
-In this way, we ensure that I precisely use the words, phrases, and specific spellings you prefer, and all your texts are uniform.
+When you agree to the price, delivery time and terms of business, please send your glossary to me if you have one.
+In this way, we ensure that I use exactly the words, phrases, and specific spellings you prefer, and that all your texts are uniform.

 4